iogbole/israelo/_posts/2021-02-12-pi-k8s-overview.md

 I had a few websites and <a href="https://woocommerce.com/" target="_blank"> woo-commerce </a> projects hosted by a managed web hosting company, it recently occurred to me that I could host my projects from home after reading about the Raspberry Pi 4's impressive specification.
 I did the maths; it worked out cheaper to host my sites (including the WordPress woo-commerce site) from home, so I decided to build a Kubernetes cluster using Raspberry Pi boards.
 That said, the cost-saving part of the decision process was only an excuse to justify getting myself some Pi toys.
 I derive a lot of fun tinkering with programmable boards.

 Furthermore, some of my sites require databases, so there was a need to set up persistent storage for the database pods.
-This is where the idea of a NAS server crawled into the picture.
+The idea of a NAS server crawled into the picture at this point.
 As well as all the benefits that a regular NAS server provides, I configured mine to host and manage the Kubernetes NFS volume - this lets me mount <a href="https://kubernetes.io/docs/concepts/storage/volumes/" target="_blank"> NFS volumes </a> on multiple pods.

 <iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/-cOix8JhjmQ" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>